-- Stall prevention

-If the current exceeds the stall prevention operation level (Pr.22), the output frequency of the inverter is automatically varied to reduce the current.

-- High response current limit

-If the current exceeds the limit value, the output of the inverter is shut off to

-prevent an overcurrent.
+- If the current exceeds the stall prevention operation level (Pr.22), the output frequency of the inverter is automatically varied to reduce the current. - Fast-response current limit If the current exceeds the limit value, the output of the inverter is shut off to prevent an overcurrent.